charlenetolentino/mattsnotes/401-main/reading401-11.md

   - permissons granted to user once they are authenticated
 - Role Based Access Control

-  - to create and enforce access by assigning set of permissions to what each specific user
+  - to create and enforce access by assigning set of permissions to Who each specific user
 - Capabilities
   - a key